visualinteractivedata/visualinteractivedata.github.io/jobs-viscovery.md

 Our research aims to provide new ways to support interactive exploration for network data as well as training novice-analysts in data and visualization literacy.
 A research engineer role will support the development of the [Vistorian](http://vistorian.net) platform for network analysis.
 Publications are aimed to be presented at top-tier international conferences (CHI, VIS, EuroVis).

 The project is lead by [Benjamin Bach](http://benjbach.me).
-We will collaborate with researchers in network analysis, archeology, and history in the UK, across Europe, and beyond.
+We will collaborate with researchers in visualization and HCI at Microsoft Research as well as in network analysis, archeology, and history in the UK, across Europe, and beyond.

 ## Environment